carpentries/instructor-training/checkout.md

 We would like to get everyone through this process within two months of training, so please get started as soon as you can.
-Anyone who has not completed within three months should contact their trainer, or the head of instructor training, to discuss reasons and options.
+Anyone who has not completed within 90 days should contact their trainer, or the head of instructor training, to discuss reasons and options.